Pi-hils/Learning_Journey/Week_3/README.md

-# Week 3
+## Week 3

 ---
-_My weekly journal to track my learning and development during my time at Makers Academy._
+_My weekly journal to track my learning and development during my time at Makers Academy_
----

 Kickoff of the week
 ---
 ## Week 3 Goals